 When it comes to the boat galley, you need to consider safety a top priority.
 If not, you’ll quickly find out why this is such a pressing matter.
 One of the biggest threats to a cook is the prospect of being tossed across the galley.
 One of the best ways to prevent this from happening is by having handles and grab-rails within reach, although some prefer tether systems.
 The debate will likely continue through eternity, but most long-term cruisers seem to prefer handles and grab-rails as it keeps them mobile in case of emergency.

-Depending on who you ask, tether systems that hold a cook in place are either extremely useful or extremely dangerous.
+Depending on who you ask, tether systems that hold a cook in place are extremely useful or extremely dangerous.
 Most seem to think they are more dangerous than beneficial, but those with knee or back injuries may find them invaluable in keeping them stable and safe in the kitchen.
-When cooking during a rough passage, being tied in place directly in front of hot liquids, fire and pans can be dangerous.
+When cooking on a boat during a rough passage, being tied in place directly in front of hot liquids, fire and pans can be dangerous.
 If any of those things spill in your direction, burns and bruises are sure to follow.
-Handles and grab-rails are a common alternative to tether systems, but debates on which is a better design can become heated depending on who you ask.
+Handles and grab-rails are a common alternative to tether systems, but debates on a better design can become heated depending on who you ask.

 Another method to improve refrigeration efficiency is to create an “organization plan.”
 Installing shelves and drawers will help with organization and space efficiency, and using color-coded labels can help with the quick identification of any item.